-Application probing automates the process of checking the health of Citrix Virtual Apps and Desktops applications that are published in a Site.
+Application probing automates the process of checking the health of Citrix Virtual Apps that are published in a Site.
 The results of application probing are available in Director.

 - Delivery Controller runs version 7.18 or later.